mia-platform/documentation/docs/development_suite/api-console/api-design/fine-grained-access-control.md

 ```

 :::info
-For comprehensive information on these `miactl` commands, visit the dedicated section in the [miactl documentation](https://docs.mia-platform.eu/docs/cli/miactl/commands)
+For the full specifications about the commands refer to the [related miactl documentation](/cli/miactl/30_commands.md)
 :::

 ## Configuring rules via API